hungluu/simwp/README.md

 **How can I create my own section components and filters?**

-You can declare you own components and filters at any time, the components should be inside namespace `Simwp\Form` and the filters should be inside namespace `Simwp\Form\Filter` so the default `view` and `filter` method can easily recognize theme.
+You can declare you own components and filters at any time, the components should be inside namespace `Simwp\Form` and the filters should be inside namespace `Simwp\Form\Filter` so the default `view` and `filter` method can easily recognize them.

 ## License